yeonsunYang/findthebot-website/index.markdown

 ![The email composing interface, which is split into two parts.
 On the left, there is a text editor that shows one portion of text highlighted in blue (the selected text) and the following portion of the text in blue (the generated text).
 Hovering over the text editor, there is a square container that shows a graph with two axes, anger and sadness, and dots.
 On the right of the interface, there is two pipeline buttons that are labelled "C" and "A".
 The settings for the "C" button are open which shows four text containers: (1) "Change sentences to be more polite and friendly", (2) "Whole email: [Whole text]", (3) "Original sentence: [Selection]", and (4) "Changed sentence: [Output]".
 Next to this input, there is the Model container that contains two generators with different colors.
 Next to that, there is the output container that presents three buttons represented by icons for the list lens, axis lens, and space lens.
 Under these buttons, there are two dropdown menus for the horizontal and vertical axis settings.](/assets/img/email.png)

 Our <b>email composing</b> interface packages cells, generators, and lenses into <b>"brushes"</b> that allow end-users to select text and perform their own desired generative functions on the selected text.
-For each brush, the end-users can assemble cells to specifcy the brush's purpose, set multiple generators to perform the function with various parameter settings, and explore outputs in their preferred way by choosing a lens for the brush.
+For each brush, the end-users can assemble cells to specify the brush's purpose, set multiple generators to perform the function with various parameter settings, and explore outputs in their preferred way by choosing a lens for the brush.

 ### Storywriting Interface